Bloodsucker/meteor-bootstrap3-modals/README.md

 * **attached** Template

   Optional.
 Links the modal to that *Template* (actually to the *Blaze.View* Template's instance) life-cycle.
 When the template is destroyed, then the modal will be also hide and then destroyed.

+* **classes** string

+  Optional.
+Specifies classes that will be appended in the *.modal* tag.
+By default, it appends the *fade* class.

+* **size** string

+  Optional.
+Specifies classes that will be appended in the *.modal-dialog* tag.
+It can be used, and it is mean, to specify the modal size.
+In bootstrap modals there are [two default classes](http://getbootstrap.com/javascript/#modals-sizes) to set modal size: *modal-lg* and *modal-sm* class.
+By default, it does not append any.

+* **modalOptions** Object

+  Optional.
+Same [bootstrap modals options object](http://getbootstrap.com/javascript/#modals-options) that is passed during modal instantiation.

 After executing *BModals.showNew* it returns a *BModal* instance.